alexanderharms/Simago/CONTRIBUTING.rst

 - For pull requests into the ``master`` branch a CI pipeline in GitHub Actions is used.
 See in the CI section below for a description of the tests the code should pass.
 To make sure that the tests pass everytime it is handy to replicate the same setup when developing.
+The
+  `blog post <https://hynek.me/talks/python-foss/>`_ written by Hynek Schlawack was a huge help for me.

 Continuous integration (CI)
 ---------------------------